NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 ### `writeTextDir` {#trivial-builder-writeTextDir}

-Writes a text file within a subdirectory of the store.
+Write a text file within a subdirectory of the Nix store.

-`writeTextDir` takes two arguments: `path` and `text`, each of which should be a string.
+`writeTextDir` takes the following arguments:

-`path`
+`path` (String)

-: the destination within the Nix store path under which to create the file.
+: The destination within the Nix store path under which to create the file.

-`text`
+`text` (String)

-: the contents of the file.
+: The contents of the file.

 The store path will be a directory.

 ::: {.example #ex-writeTextDir}
 # Usage of `writeTextDir`

-Writes `Contents of File` to `/nix/store/<store path>/share/my-file`.
+Write the string `Contents of File` to `/nix/store/<store path>/share/my-file`:

 ```nix
 writeTextDir "share/my-file"